mertonuryildirim/market-app/README.md

 ## Running Project on Local Server

 If you want to run project localy change branch to dev and read the README.md file

+## DOCUMENTATION OF THE PROJECT

+Comment lines are written for each feature such as components, functionalities etc.